 That’s where a good support system comes into play.
 YOU are needed now more than ever.
 If a loved one gets down and becomes weak, be their strength.
 Check-in regularly.
 Visit often.
 Provide emotional support.
 I’m often asked by friends and followers about what to give patients to make them feel better or show they are loved.
-After watching my mom go through treatment and after getting a prophylactic double mastectomy myself, here’s my best advice on gift ideas for breast cancer patients, previvors and breasties.
+After watching my mom go through treatment, supporting my sister through her preventative double mastectomy journey, and after getting a prophylactic double mastectomy myself here’s my best advice on gift ideas for breast cancer patients, previvors, and breasties.

 Food or Meal Delivery Service